JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill8/index.md

 The `proguardFiles` Includes the default ProGuard rules files that are packaged with the Android Gradle plugin.

-There is a tool called **R8** in Android that basically converts the Java bytecode into the DEX format that runs on the Android platform, and takes the chance to perform the mentioned shrinking, obfuscation, and optimization among other things.

-R8 uses ProGuard rules files to modify its default behavior and better understand your app’s structure, such as the classes that serve as entry points into your app’s code.
+There is a tool called **R8** in Android that performs the mentioned shrinking, obfuscation, and optimization when building the app.
+R8 uses ProGuard rules files to modify its default behavior and better understand your app’s structure.

 ### compileOptions